 If there are two of you on your road trip with your newborn, sit next to them in the back.
 They’ll find it an immense comfort.
 Remember, the world is still a new place for them, and they can’t yet fathom that you are a separate person from them.

 Babies often crave literal contact too.
-Our little boy finds it relaxing having his legs and feet massaged.
+Our little boy finds it relaxing to have his legs and feet massaged.

 Taking regular breaks during a road trip with a newborn baby is necessary for a couple of reasons.

-It gives baby a change of scene, a chance to feed and have a cuddle.
+- It gives the baby a change of scene, a chance to feed, and have a cuddle.

 We found we needed to stop every 45 minutes to an hour when our son was at this stage as he was a frequent feeder, but all babies are different.